 The MN Resuscitation Consortium connects bystander, prehospital and hospital initiatives to improve survival from sudden cardiac arrest.

-The University-affiliate uses non-invasive screening tools to detect cardiovascular disease and other conditions that may normally go unnoticed and lead to heart attack, stroke, or heart failure.
+The University-affiliated center uses non-invasive screening tools to detect cardiovascular disease and other conditions that may normally go unnoticed and lead to heart attack, stroke, or heart failure.

 Routinely making "the impossible" a reality for over six decades.
 Focused on innovation and excellence in clinical care to both prevent and treat disease.